cpu-ram/timesheet-tracker/README.md

-# Timesheet Tracker Application
+# Timesheet Tracker

 ## Overview

-This Timesheet Tracker is a basic application for tracking work at various projects, and to generate weekly report documents.
+This is a simple amolication for collecting, storing and aggregating timesheet records.

-I intend for this to be eventually expanded — to include reviews and approvals by managers, and integration with payroll systems.
+It is in an early development stage.
+I intend to stablize it, add just a few major features, and then refine and refactor it to a higher standard.

 ## Technologies Used